Aphrontos/Complicate-Rock-Paper-Scissors/README.md

 ## 1.3
 * Solved the useless warnings
-* Increased the display size of the SW Chart
+* Increased the display size of the SWC
 * Added the choice to change the amount of weapons
 * Added Player class, but is unused